 Choose references who know you personally and/or professionally.
 Overall, teachers, coaches, managers, and mentors are all great people to think about asking for a recommendation.
 Just allow ample time for your reference to write the letter, and be sure to send them a thank-you letter after!

 During your time abroad it is likely that you acquired foreign language skills.
 Whether you have basic proficiency, conversational skills, or complete fluency, you have the opportunity to acquire credit and/or test out of language requirements at your selected college!

 To do so, be sure to contact your college’s admissions office to inquire about the process.

-Make sure you put the same effort forth as you did into looking for college into scholarships.
-There are a variety of scholarships available for students based on their grades, studies, study abroad country and diversity.
+Make sure you put the same effort forth for scholarships as you did for the college itself.
+There are a variety of scholarships available for students based on their grades, studies, study abroad country, and diversity.

 - American Field Service/Rotary Overseas/Youth for Understanding/U.S Citizens Living Overseas Scholarships are open to students who have had a study abroad experience for at least one semester during high school.
 The scholarship is also available to U.S. citizens who live overseas as expatriates and study in high schools with American-type high school curricula.
 Students must submit an essay discussing their international experience.